Abuse Lookup API

 • If you’re making API requests after your subscription trial has been expired.

-• If your active until date has passed and you need to upgrade your account.
+• If your account’s active-until date has passed and you need to renew or upgrade your subscription.

 • If IP-Abuse lookup is called using free subsciption API key.